Cayman Islands sunset

 Visitors interact with Southern Stingrays while standing on a sandbar in shallow water.
 These stingrays can reach a diameter of 4 to 5 feet wide and can weigh up to 75 pounds.

-Finding Hell in paradise
+Finding Hell in Paradise

 Certainly one of the most unique Grand Cayman attractions is Hell.
 Roughly 20 mins from George Town, – it’s a tourist spot adjacent to Seven Mile Beach.
 The boldly named attraction got its fame from sharply protruding limestone formations – now adorned with a devil sculpture.
 Hell has a souvenir shop, picture portrait stations, and, of course, a post office where you can send a message directly from the underworld.

-Cayman Islands’ Mastic Trail – a paradise for nature lovers
+Cayman Islands’ Mastic Trail – A Paradise for Nature Lovers

 The National Trust for the Cayman Islands offers a guided tour of the Mastic Trail.
 The trail takes you through one of the Caribbean’s last remaining old-growth forests.
 The hiking path is just over two miles long and can take up to three hours to complete.
 There will be plenty of chances to see native parrots, West Indian Woodpeckers, and Caribbean Doves; as well as unique flora like cedar, mahogany, and the gigantic mastic.